 - 1.)
 Graham Greene, The Quiet American.

 - 2.)
-Graham Greene, Our Man in Havana.
+Graham Greene, Our Man in Hayana.

 - 3.)
 Graham Greene, The Third Man.

 - 4.)
 John LeCarré, The Tailor of Panama.

 - 5.)
 Jean Larteguy, Bronze Drums

 - 6.)
 Paul Theroux, The Consul's File

 - 7.)
 Christopher Koch, The Year of Living Dangerously

 - 8.)
 Cristopher Koch, Highways to a War

-V. HOW TO WRITE A RESEARCH ESSAY:
+V. HOW TO WRITE A RESEARCH ESSAY-A THREE-STEP METHOD:

 - 1.)
 Step One--Need to Read: - a.)
 Sources/Research: - 1.)
 All good essays begin with the three "Rs"-reading, research, and reflection. - 2.)
 Like most essays, a history term paper is a distillation of its author's reading and reflections upon the subject at hand.
-The quality of an essay's expression and analysis reflects, subtly but ineluctably, the depth and diversity of its author's reading.

-3.)
-Conversely, if you do not read, then you cannot have anything of any substance to say on a subject.

-b.)
-Basic Format:

-- 1.)
-Assuming three paragraphs per page, you should have one source note per paragraph. - 2.)
+The quality of an essay's expression and analysis usually reflects the depth and diversity of its author's reading. - 3.)
+Conversely, if you do not read, then your essay will very likely reflect a certain lack of depth. - b.)
+How to Read for an Essay: - 1.)
+Using the course syllabus, begin with a general text to get an overview of the problem. - 2.)
+Using the syllabus or textbooks, select more specific sources. - 3.)
+As you read, begin forming ideas in your mind about: - (a) your overall hypothesis, and; - (b) the evidence you need or have found to support your argument. - 4.)
+As you read, take notes, either on paper, or in the margin of a photocopy of the source.
+As you take notes, make sure you have the bibliographic information for your source: author, title, place of publication, publisher, and relevant pages. - 5.)
+Towards the end of your reading, draw up an outline of the essay.
+If you are missing sources for the argument you would like to present, then do additional reading. - c.)
+Citing Your Sources: - 1.)
+Assuming three paragraphs per page, you should have one source or note per paragraph. - 2.)
 Every idea that is not your own and every major body of data you use in your essay should be sourced.
 In particular, quotations must be sourced. - 3.)
 You may use end notes or footnotes in the following format: